Every Monday,September through June 7:30pm

 If you don’t think you’re familiar enough with the service, don’t read Hebrew or simply have questions, our leader will help you find your way.
 If you have children, they are welcome too.
 Young women and men who are bar or bat mitzvah age or older will be counted as one of the adults, so please bring them.

-We hold two evening minyans each week.
-On Mondays and Thursdays from 7:30 to 8 p.m. we ask members of the HBT community to join in a service—service to others and service to the Divine.
+We hold evening every Monday, and every other Thursday at 8pm.
+We ask members of the HBT community to join in a service—service to others and service to the Divine.
 We need ten Jews over the age of 13 in order to say kaddish as part of the service.
 If you have plans to be at a meeting or class, please come early to be a part of the minyan.
-And if you are asked to join, please come.
-It’s a mitzvah.